You are eligible for Medicare the first of the month you turn 65, with two exceptions:

 - Turning 65, on individual coverage or leaving group medical plan – not taking Social Security.

 Initial enrollment window starts 3 months before the month you turn 65.
-Visit www.medicare.gov, float over “Sign Up/Change Plans” on the left side of the top blue menu.
-When the light blue dropdown menu appears, select “Apply for Medicare Online.”
+Visit www.medicare.gov, about halfway down the page, in the “Resources” section, is a link “Apply for Medicare” – click it.
 On the next page, click “Apply for Medicare Only” to begin.
 The whole process takes 10-30 minutes.